andresMen1274/Hybrid-Security-Platform/README.md

 <img width="721" height="492" alt="image" src="https://github.com/user-attachments/assets/80853861-b6d9-40fa-bfbb-a9234fa5c772" />

-Next we will boot up kali linux and ping to the LAN interface to check that the connection was configured correctly.
+Before booting up Kali Linux naviagte to the network adapters.
+Set the first adaper to NAT network(which allows for internet connection) and set the second adapeter to the LAN we have configured.
+This will allow the Kali Linux virtual machine to have internet connection, while also having access to the firewall we have configured.
+Next we will boot up kali linux and ping the Firewall virtual machine to check that the connection was configured correctly.

 <img width="918" height="731" alt="image" src="https://github.com/user-attachments/assets/fe44590f-da46-4242-8d80-a7ad670b0414" />